RussBaz/VaporHX/README.md

 // Try this method on the 'req.htmx' extension
 // This method tries to mimic the 'req.view.render' api
 // but it also can accept optional HXResponseHeaders
-// Setting the 'page' parameter will force to always return a full page or a page fragment only func render(_ name: String, _ context: some Encodable, page: Bool? = nil, headers: HXResponseHeaders? = nil) async throws -> Response
+// Setting the 'page' parameter to true will force the server to always return a full page or a page fragment only otherwise func render(_ name: String, _ context: some Encodable, page: Bool? = nil, headers: HXResponseHeaders? = nil) async throws -> Response

 func render(_ name: String, page: Bool? = nil, headers: HXResponseHeaders? = nil) async throws -> Response

+// If you are using a custom templating engine, then you should use this method func render<T: HXTemplateable>(_ template: T.Type, _ context: T.Context, page: Bool? = nil, headers: HXResponseHeaderAddable? = nil) async throws -> Response
 ```

 Furthermore, if you are using the default template generator, you can manually override the base template name and the slot name.
 Here is an example how it can be done: